What is the Difference Between a Line Driver, Open Collector, and Push-Pull Quadrature Encoders and Which One Should I Use?

 I want to use a quadrature encoder with my M Series DAQ card.
 What is the difference between line driver, open collector, and push-pull and which one should I use?

 An open collector is a sinking output.
-In the off state, an open collector will supply a path to ground.
-When in the on state, an open collector will float.
+In the on state, an open collector will supply a path to ground.
+When in the off state, an open collector will float.
 For proper operation, a sourcing input is required.
 Please refer to the table below for a simple example of an open collector.

 Which Type of Quadrature Encoder Should I use with my M Series card?

 A Push-Pull quadrature encoder is recommended, because the M Series card works best when it is constantly driven.
-As mentioned above, the Push-Pull configuration does not float, it is always suppling Vcc or ground, which is why it will work best with an M Series card.
+As mentioned above, the Push-Pull configuration does not float, it is always supplying

 Report Date: 03/11/2005